vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 The main idea behind this blog post is to give an overview of some of the work I did on combining distributional semantics methods with ontological representation learning.

+## Introduction

+Concept similarity has often been computed considering the distance between the concept in an ontology.
+However, this view does not account for how concepts are used and referred to in the real world.
+Applying distributional semantics methods to ontological concepts can give a different point of view on concept similarity evaluation.

 ## Ontological Concepts

 Ontological concepts are used to categorize entities.
 For example, the concept that categorize Barack Obama and Donald Trump, might be **Politician**.
 Concepts are also referred to as types.